Logotype for Advantage Energy Ltd

 • Over CAD 500 million in free cash flow expected over the next three years, supporting 5–10% annual production growth.

-• Approximately 43% of 2025 forecasted natural gas and crude oil/condensate production hedged.
+• Approximately 43% of 2025 forecasted natural gas and crude oil/condensate production is hedged.

 Partial view of Summaries dataset, powered by Quartr API